Venture capital firms evaluate thousands of investment opportunities per year.

 1. Source referrals from other investors in your network

-It’s a good idea to prioritize referrals over other inbound requests, especially for riskier pre-seed, seed, and early-stage startups.
+It usually makes sense for VCs to prioritize referrals over other inbound requests, especially for riskier pre-seed, seed, and early-stage startups.
 Getting a stamp of approval from a trusted member of your network increases the likelihood that a potential deal is worth spending time on.

 Sourcing new deals from your network is essential for increasing deal flow, and the value of these referrals often depends on the strength of the relationships between you and your connections.
 Stronger connections are more likely to understand your investment thesis, investment strategies, and your key objectives.